Understanding McKenzie Friend Support in Family Court

 Child Arrangements Proceedings

-When dealing with child arrangements (such as where a child lives or how much time they spend with each parent), the court’s focus is always on the best interests of the child.
-For a Litigant in Person, presenting your case clearly and staying focused on relevant issues can be difficult due to the sheer enormity of emotions relating to anything that involves your child.
+When dealing with child arrangements, such as where a child lives or how much time they spend with each parent, the court’s focus is always on the best interests of the child.
+For a Litigant in Person, presenting your case clearly can be difficult due to the sheer enormity of emotions involved.

 A McKenzie Friend can help by:

-This support can make a significant difference to how confident and prepared you feel when presenting your case.
+This support can significantly boost your confidence and preparedness when presenting your case.

 Financial Remedy Proceedings